elucian/bee/syntax/overview.md

 statement if (condition)
 ```

-The statement is executed only if the condition evaluate true = $T.
+The statement is executed only if the condition evaluate true = True.

 **notes:**
 1. Conditional expression must be enclosed in ();